Bakers prepare, bake and decorate bread, rolls, pastries, desserts, cakes and slices.

 Pay for bakers varies according to experience.

-- Bakers working in supervisory roles can earn up to $67,000.
+- Bakers working in supervisory roles can earn more than this.

 What you will do